-However, as with the "no deposit required offer" you can't just make a deposit, wait until you get the free cash added to your account then take it all out without play.
-In all cases, the casino will have terms and conditions attached to the offer and will invariably require you to meet their "play through" or wager requirements before you can withdraw.
+However, as with the “no deposit required offer” you can't just make a deposit, wait until you get the free cash added to your account and then take it all out without play.
+In all cases, the casino will have terms and conditions attached to the offer and will invariably require you to meet their playthrough or wagering requirements before you can withdraw.

 These bonuses come with many restrictions and hidden tricks.

-The first restriction is the playthrough requirement, or how many times the player must bet his deposit and bonus in order to cash out.
-Most casinos average around 10x the bonus and deposit, but some can go as high as 25x.
+The first restriction is the playthrough requirement or how many times the player must bet his deposit and bonus in order to cash out.
+Most casinos average around 25x the bonus and deposit, but some can go as high as 50x.
 This means that once a player has entered into a contract he cannot cash out at all until he has bet the required amount.

-Another trick is subtle and very often overlooked.
-Casinos that have lower payouts will offer higher amounts.
+Another trick is subtle and also very often overlooked.
+Casinos that have lower payouts will offers higher amounts.
 Almost all players look at bonuses and very few look at the payouts.
-So, they have an incentive to max out their match bonus and offer lower odds.
+So, they have an incentive to max out their match bonus and offers lower odds.

 Free money offers without the need to deposit money

 This is a free money offered by casinos for just opening an account and registering a credit card.
 I have registered several credit cards before and it is safe.
 The one time I turned my no deposit promotion into €100 and tried to cash out (after meeting the playthrough) I realised what the trick was.
 Some of them won't let you cash out until you deposit real money and bet it a certain number of times.
 This is not true of all casinos, but remember that there is no such thing as a free lunch.
 Just remember to carefully read the terms and conditions for this bonus type before sign up.